When a person relies on alcohol, you cannot make them change their behaviour.

 Use examples to explain

-Use specific examples to show how their drinking had consequences.
+Use specific examples to show the effects of their drinking behaviour.

 You could say: